-From time to time, we will host online events to provide leaders a place to prayerfully reflect upon how they are investing in the growth and maturity of their people.
-See below for the online events coming up!
+From time to time, we will host online events or webinars to provide leaders a place to prayerfully reflect upon how they are investing in the growth and maturity of their people.
+Below are some we have held in the past.

 Barriers to Spiritual Growth

 A Pathway for Adult Development and Our New Process: Walking with Others

 (To download a PDF handout of the PPT presentation – click here)

 There are some exciting new developments for next fall!

 Chief among these is the reworking of the Enriching process, now to be entitled Walking with Others, a process designed for those seeking to learn how to guide others toward a deeper maturity in Christ.

 Come hear Randy, Rob, and Brent talk about the revisions and facilitator training, as well as the bigger picture questions of how Walking with Others fits into an overall Pathway for Adult Development.
 They will also be available to field questions particular to your setting.
 Hope you can join us!

 Learn who we are and what we do: An Online Informational Gathering

 - Do you want to deepen your adults?